maiali13/maiali13.github.io/_posts/2020-03-05-Has-Air-Travel-Gotten-Safer.md

 <b name="f5">5 - </b> Miller, et al. (2009). \"Contribution of Flight Systems to Performance-Based Navigation\". *AERO Magazine* (34, Qtr.
 2). [↩](#a5)

 <b name="f6">6 - </b> Rudari, Lukas, Johnson, Geske, and Sperlak.
 "Pilot Perceptions on Impact of Crew Rest Regulations on Safety and Fatigue." *International Journal of Aviation, Aeronautics, and Aerospace*, February 19, 2016. https://doi.org/10.15394/ijaaa.2016.1096. [↩](#a6)

+The jupityer notebook used to prepare and visualize the data and can accessed at [this]() Github repository.